 RisktRAC will run background processes that are to be run at a particular time of day to determine whether positions from various trading groups need to be copied to the current effective date based on the holiday calendar.

 RisktRAC will need to have an interface to GCP, which will eliminate duplicate entry of information.

+The scope of this project does not include modifications to source systems (ERMS).

 Future Goal

-The aim of this project is to reflect Enron’s positions and VaR correctly on all days, and to provide a facility for “self checking”.
+The aim of this project is to reflect Enron’s positions and VaR correctly on all days, and to provide a facility for the individual Risk Management groups to perform “self checking” of the book officialization process.

 Holidays by specifying which trading group’s position needs to be copied over from a previous trading day into a current calendar day which may be a holiday for that trading position.